 Feel free to reuse the template used in this Google Sheets Pareto Chart tutorial by using the link below.

-Pareto Chart Google Sheets – Template
+Pareto Chart in Google Sheets – Ready-to-use Template

-Pareto Chart In Google Sheets – Conclusion
+Pareto Chart In Google Sheets – Tutorial Conclusion

 “A good business strategy is an operational execution driven by a Pareto Analysis”

-What Is Google Sheets and Why building a Pareto Chart With Google Sheets?
+Why building a Pareto Chart With Google Sheets?

 A Pareto Chart illustrates the Pareto distribution that may exist with your data.
 A Pareto Distribution is observed when the Pareto Principle holds.
 The Pareto Principle (or “20-80 rule” or “Law of the Vital Few”) states that, for many events, roughly 80% of the effects come from 20% of the causes.
-As an example, illustrations in this tutorial will show that 80% of the customer complaints ensue from only 20% of the products.
+As an example, illustrations in this tutorial show that 80% of the customer complaints ensue from only 20% of the products.
 For more details about the Pareto Principle, please refer to the FAQ by clicking here.

 Pareto Chart In Google Sheets – Example

-- 1 – Prepare the dataset
+- 1.1 1 – Prepare the dataset for the Pareto Chart

-- 2 – Create the Pareto Chart from the dataset
+- 1.2 2 – Create the Pareto Chart from the dataset

-- Pareto Chart Google Sheets – Template
+- 1.4 Pareto Chart in Google Sheets – Ready-to-use Template

-- Pareto Chart In Google Sheets – Example
+- 1.6 Pareto Chart In Google Sheets – Example

 0 Comments